Characteristics of the Medicinal Amaltas or Cassia Fistula Plant

 The fruits are green when immature and turn dark brown when mature.
 They are about 2 feet long, flat, and about an inch broad, carrying between 40-100 seeds, each.
 The seeds are held in a sticky brown pulp in compartments in the pods, a seed to each cell.
 The fruits have a pungent odor.
 The seeds are poisonous.

-Click thumbnail to view full-sizeUses of the Amaltas Tree
+Uses of the Amaltas Tree

 The wood is hard, durable, and heavy.
-It is used for making cabinets, inlay work, temple drums, fence posts, agricultural implements and also in the construction of houses, bridges etc.
+It is used for making cabinets, inlay work, temple drums, fence posts, agricultural implements, and also in the construction of houses, bridges etc.

 The pulp from the fruit pods is used to flavor tobacco.
 The flowers are used to decorate hair.
 All parts of the tree are used in traditional medicine and also in Ayurvedic medicine.